 G2 rating: 4.4/5 (1,350 reviews)

-Choose Oyster HR if: Your team is remote-first and you're hiring across borders without legal entities.
+Choose Oyster HR if: Your small business team is remote-first and you are hiring across borders without local legal entities in place.

 Type: Affordable all-in-one HR platform

-Factorial packs time tracking, performance management, document storage, and a self-service portal into one mobile-friendly platform at $8/user/month.
-The QR clock-in feature and mobile-first design make it particularly good for businesses where employees aren't sitting at desks all day.
-Reviewers consistently highlight fast setup as one of its strongest points.
+Factorial packs time tracking, performance management, document storage, and a self-service portal into one mobile-friendly HR software platform at just $8/user/month.
+The QR clock-in feature and mobile-first design make it particularly strong for small businesses where employees are not sitting at desks all day.
+Reviewers consistently highlight fast setup as one of Factorial's strongest advantages over competing HR software tools.

 What you'll like:

-• Modern interface that actually gets adopted without force
+• Modern HR software interface that actually gets adopted by employees without being forced

-• Wide coverage of core HR needs in one subscription
+• Wide coverage of core small business HR needs including time tracking, performance, and documents in one subscription

 What you might not like:

-• Advanced analytics may require exporting to external BI tools
+• Advanced HR analytics may require exporting data to external BI tools

-• Payroll integration varies by region — not always native
+• Payroll integration varies by region and is not always native

 Pricing: $8/user/month (billed annually)